rahmaaismail/rahmaaismail/README.md

 ## Hi there 👋

-My name is Rahma Ismail and I'm a Software Engineering student at the **University of Victoria** passionate about Embedded Systems and Artificial Intelligence!
+My name is Rahma Ismail and I'm a Software Engineering student at the University of Victoria interested in Embedded Systems and Artificial Intelligence!

 I build across the stack — from low-level systems to AI-powered applications.